night0721/SwiftSpace/README.md

-# Swiftspace
+# SwiftSpace

-Swiftspace is designed to be a modern chat app using TailwindCSS and Next.js
+SwiftSpace is designed to be a modern chat app using TailwindCSS and Next.js

 ## Getting Started